The Best Sales Prospecting with Video Templates

-1. Webcam ‘Selfie’ Video (with or without Prop)
+1. Webcam ‘Selfie’ Video Prospecting Template (with or without Prop)

-The quick-and-easy-to-create webcam ‘selfie’ style video is a great way to introduce yourself to a potential client.
-In this format, you can deliver a message similar to your email and voicemail scripts while also spicing it up a little.
+The quick-and-easy-to-create webcam ‘selfie-style’ video is a great way to introduce yourself to a potential client.
+In this format, you can deliver a message similar to your email and voicemail scripts while spicing it up a little.

 A fun and eye-catching way to start the video off is by using a prop in the thumbnail of your video.
 As the examples below show, many sellers’ favorite prop is a small whiteboard.
 You can write your prospect’s name or anything else that shows them this video is for them.

-In this excellent video prospecting example, Terminus’ Morgan Gillespie uses her prospect’s passion (by having a beer as a prop) to deliver a great analogy with an impossible-to-resist thumbnail.
+In this excellent video prospecting example, sales pro Morgan Gillespie uses her prospect’s passion (by having a beer as a prop) to deliver a great analogy with an impossible-to-resist thumbnail.

-This technique allows you to speak to the fact that you’ve researched their company, and you’re acknowledging their role.
-If you’ve worked with similar companies in the same industry, address that in your video and let the prospect know your success story and how you can help them moving forward.
+This technique allows you to acknowledge that you’ve researched their company and are acknowledging their role.
+If you’ve worked with similar companies in the same industry, address that in your video and let the prospect know your success story and how you can help them move forward.